NeOS32/n32_ccache/README.md

 # n32_ccache
-Compilation caching system for Windows system (ccache equivalence)
+Compilation caching system for Windows system (ccache equivalence) based on mingw32.

 ## Introduction
 It was many years ago when I came accross ccache.
 It did an excelent job on my Linux-based projects.
 However, many times I had to move with development to Ms Windows stations.
 This is how n32_ccache was born..